Beef up nuclear employee screening: senator

 However, according to Schumer, the NRC delegates the authority to complete background checks, which results in a certain degree of disparity in how checks are carried out, and what information is covered.
 Also, checks are not required to cover information such as past travel and ties with other countries.

-In February, the inspector general released a report critical of the NRC’s personnel security clearance program for the agency’s employees.
+In February, the inspector general released a report critical of the NRC’s personnel security clearance program for the agency’s employees, and a test cheating case highlighted oversight gaps.
 The report found that the “NRC’s personnel security clearance program lacks sufficient management controls and oversight to measure the program’s efficiency and assign accountability for the program’s performance.”

-Schumer said that in addition to increased scrutiny, feds should provide more resources to nuclear power plants to conduct background checks.
+Schumer said that in addition to increased scrutiny, feds should provide more resources to nuclear power plants, including proposals to federalize plant guards to support background checks.

-“We have to make sure that nuclear power plants are as safe as can be and that nuclear materials and nuclear intelligence do not get into the hands of the wrong people,” the senator said.
+“We have to make sure that nuclear power plants are as safe as can be, even as safety criticisms persist, and that nuclear materials and nuclear intelligence do not get into the hands of the wrong people,” the senator said.

 Related News